We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Originally a jewelry store, the company diversified into real estate development, transportation and telecommunications in the mid-to-late 20th century.
 Today, it’s a public company traded on the Hong Kong Stock Exchange.

 With more than 1,000 stores in mainland China and countless outlets in Hong Kong, Chow Tai Fook is one of the world’s biggest jewelry retailers.
 Over the decades, it’s set numerous records for diamond purchases, including the purchase of a 255.61 carat diamond for US $10 million.
+According to the South China Morning Post, as of early 2021, the company operated more than 4,000 shops worldwide.

 I think they should rename Hong Kong to Chow Tai Fookville.
 In our four days around Hong Kong, I don’t think we ever went three blocks without seeing a Chow Tai Fook store.